fernandino143/predictiveScaling/README.md

 ## How it works

-When the ECS Serivce is issued an update
+When the ECS Serivce is issued an update.